g-patin/msdb/README.md

 # msdb
-Material Science Database
+Material Science Database: an open source and FAIR database framework for the analyses of materials.

 Main features
 -------------

-- **Visualisation of microfading data**.

-- **Queries on data and metadata**.

-- **Mathematical operations on microfading data**: average, extrapolation, delta values, interpolation.
+- **Creation of database files (txt and csv) to store information related to analytical measurements**.

+- **Provide CRUD methods (Create, Read, Update, Delete) on the database files**.

 Installation or upgrade